Plunderswap/plunderswap-document/get-started/connection-guide.md

 ![](<../../.gitbook/assets/image (76).png>)

 1. Type "PlunderSwap" into the search field and start the search.
 The top result will be the PlunderSwap exchange.
 Tap to enter it.
-2. You wallet will ask you to connect.
+2. Your wallet will ask you to connect.
 Tap **Connect** to connect to PlunderSwap.

 ![](<../../.gitbook/assets/image1.png>)